 - Market Crash – The story of the small market crash of 1962 is about the role of exchange and the mutual funds to prevent the irrational behavior from causing wide swings in the market.

-- Currency crisis – The story of British Sterling’s fight against its devaluation is about the role of central banks in preventing a currency crisis.
+- Currency crisis – The story of the British Sterling’s fight against its devaluation is about the role of central banks in preventing a currency crisis.

 The book also contains a general discussion on Federal Income Tax and the role of the stockholder meetings.
 Both of these, in my opinion, can be skipped.

-Carlson and Kornei came up with basic photocopying process in 1938 at a non-profit industrial research Institute Battelle Memorial Institute, Columbus, Ohio.
+Carlson and Kornei came up with a basic photocopying process in 1938 at a non-profit industrial research Institute Battelle Memorial Institute, Columbus, Ohio.
 Carlson patented it and sold it to Battelle, who resold it to Haloid for royalty.
 From 1947 to 1960, Haloid spent $75M (twice its earnings) on the photocopy process, more stock issues were raised, employees were paid in stock.
 By 1960, the fortunes were completely turned around.
-The investment, not only made Xerox employees richer but produced tremendous value for Carlson and University of Rochester which invested in Haloid (now Xerox) in its early days. (ashishb’s note: This is worth contrasting with how Xerox being analogous to photocopying prevented Xerox from ever succeeding in the PC business since consumers never associated Xerox with PCs)
+The investment, not only made Xerox employees richer but produced tremendous value for Carlson and the University of Rochester which invested in Haloid (now Xerox) in its early days. (ashishb’s note: This is worth contrasting with how Xerox being analogous to photocopying prevented Xerox from ever succeeding in the PC business since consumers never associated Xerox with PCs)

 In 1955, Ford wanted to come out with a new compact car for the emerging middle class of the US, they did except by the time car came out it was too late to the market and the compacts had taken over.
 Edsel is the name of Henry’s son and that didn’t bode well with the employees either who felt that it had dynastic connotations.
 This was further followed by high-handedness in selecting the dealers.
-In July 1957, the stock market took a nose dive.
+In July 1957, the stock market took a nosedive.
 It was introduced in the last quarter of 1957 with a lot of fanfare only to be criticized for its poor manufacturing quality, bad appearance, and high price.
 Eventually, the Edsel division was folded into other divisions and the car was removed from the market.
 Overall, loss to Ford was about $250M.

 From 1956 to 1959, 29 companies selling heavy electrical machinery engaged in illegal price fixation.
 In 1961, these companies, with GE as the ringleader, were prosecuted for both civil and criminal violations.
-Two things went wrong, employees in sales were reminded that price fixation is illegal with a wink and employees who were engaged in such meetings (referred with code words) were being rewarded.
+Two things went wrong, employees in sales were reminded that price fixation is illegal with a wink, and employees who were engaged in such meetings (referred with code words) were being rewarded.

 I receive my business guidance from the communication, oral and written, and through a more visceral medium of “impacts” – a GE manager during Senate testimony on price fixation

-The actions of people in managers in GE were the impacts which influenced the thinking and taught many what the true attitude of the company is.
+The actions of people in managers in GE were the impacts that influenced the thinking and taught many what the true attitude of the company is.
 As the senior managers tried to cut down on these price-fixing meetings, they faced another problem, employees would simply ignore such instructions thinking that what’s being communicated is the opposite.
 Many were fined, lost careers, and sent to prison eventually.

-In 1961, A Goodrich engineer Wohlgemuth working on space suits decides to leave and join International Latex Corporation (ILC), which has recently won a govt contract for space suits.
+In 1961, A Goodrich engineer Wohlgemuth working on space suits decides to leave and join International Latex Corporation (ILC), which has recently won a govt contract for spacesuits.
 Goodrich took this to court claiming that the engineer knew too much about the trade secrets and if he joins the competitor he will leak them.
 ILC fought back the case.
 Media attention was on the case since the decision implied whether companies can enforce proprietary trade secrets from leaking or can they just steal it.
 The other implications were on the career of these researchers who could become a slave for life for a firm if they weren’t allowed to join the competitor.
 The final decision went in favor of the engineer and consisted of two arguments.

 - One free bite – Every dog has one free bite before it is considered vicious.
 Wohlgemuth would be assumed to be not leaking secrets unless proven otherwise.